 Again, a few of these ended up on the "ARCHIVE CARDIACS" compilation.
 The "Piffol x Times" tunes were previously unreleased Tim Smith compositions.
 The "ARCHIVE CARDIACS" album is the only time these were properly released.

 Marc Cawthra recalls: Tracks like "As Cold As Can Be In An English Sea" etc were all done 8-track in a shitty little basement studio in Surbiton (Crow studios was its name), owned by this nutter called Pete Kunzler.
 I used to engineer sessions for Pete in exchange for free time which we used to do all sorts of stuff.
 Graham Simmonds used to work there too when not being a milkman.
 The first stuff we ever did there Kunzler engineered, and while I was drumming, this friggin' milkman shows up - strange I thought.

 Tim Quys first gig with Cardiac Arrest (playing Bass) was also Sarah

 Cutts first gig (Snoopies, Richmond, 1980)

-Things are a bit of a blur after this point: Colvin Mayers left to join The Sound.
+Things are a bit of a blur after this point: Colvin Mayers left to join The Sound in 1981.
 Sarah took over keyboards as well as sax.